TextQLLabs/textql-landing-page/src/data/whitepaper/content.md

 ---

-## TextQL Works Like This for Everyone:
+### TextQL Works Like This for Everyone:

 1. Ask a question or run on a triggered event (like a revenue drop)
 2. Get an insight (with evidence, not jargon).
 3. Dig deeper (click a chart, ask a follow-up, share with your team, schedule a recurring analysis).

-## Why It's Different:
+### Why It's Different:

-* No "data prep" hell.
+* **No "data prep" hell**.
 It handles messy tables, multiple data sources broken joins, and stale metrics automatically.
-* No blind trust.
+* **No blind trust**.
 Every insight is backed by a summary of steps: "Compared Q1 vs. Q2, excluded test accounts, applied regional filters."
 Permissions and role-based access are automatically applied.
-* No dead ends.
+* **No dead ends**.
 If the data's incomplete or your question is unclear, TextQL asks clarifying questions—"Do you mean retention by plan tier or geography?"

 ---

+## Conglomerate Benchmark: Why TextQL Outperforms Competitors

+In our Conglomerate-Benchmark—a test simulating a multi-industry enterprise with 109 interconnected tables—TextQL's Ana agent achieved 93% accuracy on complex queries, outperforming rivals like Amazon Q (35%), Databricks Genie (26%), and Snowflake Cortex (0%).

+#### Why competitors falter:
+* **AI Notebooks (Hex, Deepnote):** Struggle with multi-step workflows (e.g., joining tables, applying metrics) without manual coding.
+* **Semantic Layers (Cube, LookML):** Require pre-curated data models, limiting flexibility.
+* **Raw LLM SQL Tools:** Hallucinate joins, mishandle dialects, and fail on schema changes.

+TextQL's edge comes from its layered architecture, which ensures provable correctness, consistency, explainability, and security all in one platform.

+---

-## Moving Beyond SQL
+### Moving Beyond SQL

 One would think that to automate data-driven decision making, it'd be best to start with automating SQL.
 That's the most annoying part, isn't it?